-- Increase students’ awareness of opportunities by regularly posting on an information board, sixth form website or Facebook to advertise details of specific degree apprenticeships.
+- Increase students’ awareness of opportunities by regularly posting on an information board, sixth form website, or Facebook to advertise details of specific degree apprenticeships.

-- Invite alumni, local employers and representatives from universities into school to talk to students about their experiences of higher apprenticeships and other routes available.
-The Careers and Enterprise Company can help develop partnerships between schools and employers.
+- Invite alumni, local employers and representatives from universities into school to talk to students about their experiences of higher apprenticeships and other routes available. he Careers and Enterprise Company can help develop partnerships between schools and employers.
 More about that from us in future!

-- Make sure students have a full understanding of the terminology. they should be aware of different levels within the Regulated qualifications framework and the progression routes within this.
+- Make sure students have a full understanding of the terminology.
+They should be aware of different levels within the Regulated qualifications framework and the progression routes within this.
 Ideally this can be integrated into the careers education programme from Key Stage 3.
 The Careers, Employability and Enterprise Education Framework, designed by the Career Development Institute, presents learning outcome statements for students across seventeen important areas of careers, employability and enterprise learning.
 These statements show progression from Key Stage 2 through to post-16 education and training.
 It also offers examples of suggested activities that will help students to achieve the learning outcomes.

 - Reassure students that the process of making applications is a valuable career learning experience even if they decide not to follow through on them.

 If you’re looking for a good place to start exploring, you can have a look at the Degree Apprenticeship in Confectionery with Nestlé which is being advertised right now to school leavers.
 The course covers food science and nutrition; food factory processing; business improvement and manufacturing management.
-What is more, students gain a BSc (Hons) Degree in Food Manufacture which includes topics like chocolate moulding, and toffee and caramel manufacture.
-Nestlé pays 100% of Degree fees and they offer an attractive salary.
+What's more, students gain a BSc (Hons) Degree in Food Manufacture which includes topics like chocolate moulding, and toffee and caramel manufacture.
+Nestlé pays 100% of degree fees and they offer an attractive salary.
 What better opportunity for the aspiring chocolatier!